 - Serves the overall best interests of the Corporation;

-- Subordinates their personal interests, and those of any particular stakeholder, to the best interests of the Corporation;
+- Subordinates their personal interests, and those of any particular constituency, to the best interests of the Corporation;

 - Brings credibility and goodwill to the Corporation;